Tree-mendous. Demographic changes have also been important to forest recovery.

 It is, to quote from the sub-title, “A Reprint of Letters Written 1853–1856 Dealing with the Events of the Crimean War.”
 Marx could be a dull, even tedious writer, and we know that a lot of his more memorable lines were written for him by his long-time friend, partner, and financial supporter, Friedrich Engels, starting with the famous opening words of the 1848 Communist Manifesto, which they co-authored, “A spectre is haunting Europe—the spectre of communism.

 All the powers of old Europe have entered into a holy alliance to exorcise this spectre: Pope and Tsar, Metternich and Guizot, French Radicals and German police-spies.”
 Engels also had a formidable intellect to go with a gift for dramatic expression, which he put at Marx’s disposal.
+They made a formidable duo.
 Syafru-Goljung route reopens after 40 days of closure.
 Rebuilding communities with communication.
 Radio helps make relief distribution and post-earthquake recovery more transparent, accountable and responsive Reporter Deepak Khatri (below) interviews earthquake survivors in Chautara last week for his program.

 Photo: Madhu Acharya Sitting on mismatched mattresses inside the tent that houses Radio Sindhu’s transmitter, desktop, mixer, microphone, and telephone hybrid, Station Manager Ratna Prasad Shrestha points down to the three-storey building that was once a vibrant radio station.
 Contact Us - General Enquiries - Plan UK.
 No longer at ease.
 Dhan Bahadur Sunar was outside his house making iron window frames in the workshop he’d set up recently when he heard his 10-month-old daughter wailing in her cot.
 He went inside and tried to calm her, but she wouldn’t stop.

 He was alone; his wife and son had gone off into the hills to collect the creamy white mud with which they would repaint their house.
 He carried the baby in his arms and stepped outside.
 Bamboo House Design for temporary shelter.
 After the earthquake in Nepal, a simple, almost traditional design for a transitional house.
 The Ghosts Of Laprak - BuzzFeed News.
 A concrete future.

+Nepalis may have been lulled into a false sense of security about the strength of reinforced concrete structures.
+Aftershocks in a migrant economy.
+PICKING UP THE PIECES: Benju Rai’s husband works in Malaysia.
 She says: “Coming back means he will lose his daily wage, which is more important to us now than ever.”
 Sabita Danwar was washing dishes at the hotel where she works when the 7.8-magnitude earthquake struck Nepal on 25 April.
 Her first thought was for the safety of her two sons on the other side of Kathmandu.
 Her second was to try to call her husband, much further away in Dubai.
 After several hours battling through streets full of panic-stricken survivors, she finally reached her boys.
+Danwar’s husband left Nepal two years ago in search of work.
 After the Earth’s Violent Sway, What Remains is Dejection.
 UNICEF – 7 May 2015 – Nepal Earthquake: Education for nearly 1 million children in jeopardy - UNICEF.
 KATHMANDU, 7 May 2015 – At least 950,000 children in Nepal will not be able to return to school, unless urgent action is taken to provide temporary learning spaces and repair damaged school buildings following the 25 April earthquake – according to UNICEF.